PSYC 815 Advanced Research: Quantitative Research & Analysis

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a discussion thread in response to the provided prompt for each discussion.
 Each discussion thread must respond and fully address the prompt, demonstrate course-related knowledge, and include at least the required scholarly sources, not including the course text and/or Bible (unless otherwise specified).
-Discussions format for this course include video presentations following the guidelines in the instructions.
+Discussion format for the video assignments require a linked or embedded video presentation of the student (no voice over PowerPoints or attached .mp4 files accepted) following the guidelines in the instructions.
 In addition to the discussion thread, the student is required to reply to 2 other classmates’ discussion threads.
 Each discussion reply must be at least 300 words and must provide a critical analysis and substantive feedback.
-(CLOs: A, B, C, D, E, F)
+(CLO: A, B, C, D, E, F)

-These assignments give you an opportunity to demonstrate your ability to apply the research processes learned in the associated module.
-These allow you to practice conducting and analyzing research in various ways which will serve both as formative exercises, as well as summative assessments.
-It is recommended that you first complete the Learn items for the applicable module, as well as the Learning Quiz associated with the applicable module before completing the Research Application Assignment.
-(CLOs: A, B, C, D, E, F)
+These assignments give the student an opportunity to demonstrate the ability to apply the research processes learned in the associated module.
+These allow the student to practice conducting and analyzing research in various ways which will serve both as formative exercises, as well as summative assessments.
+It is recommended that the student first complete the Learn items for the applicable module, as well as the Learning Quiz associated with the applicable module before completing the Research Application Assignment.
+(CLO: A, B, C, D, E, F)

 Quiz: CITI Human Subjects Training (SBE)

 Students are required to complete the CITI course in Social-Behavioral-Educational (SBE) Basic.
 The SBE Basic course provides an introduction to social-behavioral-educational research with a focus on the protection of human subjects.
 It offers historic and current information on regulatory and ethical issues important to the conduct of research involving human subjects.
 Case studies are used within the modules to present key concepts.
 This course has been updated to reflect the 2018 Requirements of the Common Rule.
-The student will be required to upload their transcript or certificate.
+The student will be required to upload a current transcript or certificate.
+Students who have a previously completed the course, and whose certification is current, may upload the verification from the previously completed course.
 Points will be awarded for successful completion of the CITI course.
-(CLOs: E, F)
+(CLO: E, F)

 University link: https://www.liberty.edu/graduate/institutional-review-board/collaborative-institutional-training-initiative/